 Getting Started Baking Cookies

 Double-check ingredients.
 Gather together anything located across your kitchen (or in another room).
-That goes for smaller kitchen tools too, like your must-have whisks (don’t you have a favorite whisk?), measuring cups and spoons, and a mixer + its wonderful accessories.
+That goes for smaller kitchen tools, too, like your must-have whisks (don’t you have a favorite whisk?), measuring cups and spoons, and an electric mixer and its wonderful accessories.
 Sometimes, you will realize a bowl or pan is dirty and have to clean it or that you let someone borrow the last of an ingredient and forgot to pick up more.
 I hate that, don’t you?

-Preheat the oven and prepare your cookie tins with biodegradable/compostable parchment paper or a silicone mat before you combine ingredients.
+Preheat the oven and prepare your cookie sheet with biodegradable parchment paper or a silicone mat before you combine the ingredients.
+A spray on grease will discolor your cookie sheet and cause your cookies to spread.

 1. Drop Cookies